 For our learners, who have communication difficulties, the added problem of learning EAL increases their needs.
-All learners have EHC Plans or Statements of Special Educational Needs from which regular Individual Education Plans (IEP's) are devised and updated at least 3 times per year.
-Should any learner with EAL require any further support it will be reflected in their EHC Plan or statement and IEP.
+All learners have EHC Plans from which regular Individual Education Plans (IEPs) and Individual Behaviour Plans (IBPs) are devised and updated at least 3 times per year.
+Should any learner with EAL require any further support it will be reflected in their EHC Plan and IEP/IBP.